Arts and Crafts in Himachal Pradesh

 Wood CarvingClick thumbnail to view full-size

-The woodcraft of Himachal especially of Kinnaur area, with its unique designs and the methods of production has come too enjoy a place of pride in the folk-craft of India.
+The woodcraft of Himachal especially of Kinnaur area, with its unique designs and the methods of production, has come to enjoy a place of pride in the folk-craft of India.

 Hence the craftsman of the region are the finest exponents of traditional woodcraft.

-The types of wood like that of walnut, pine, cedrus deodara, wild black mulberry, chestnut, teak etc., play a significant role as a structural raw material because of their abundance in Himachal Pradesh.
+The types of wood like that of walnut, pine, Cedrus deodar, wild black mulberry, chestnut, teak etc., play a significant role as a structural raw material because of their abundance in Himachal Pradesh.

 The places like Kullu, Chamba, Kinnaur are famous for their woodcraft.

 There is a tradition of constructing the villas and village houses in remote areas with carvings on doors, windows, balconies, ceilings and panels.